This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (10) The University additionally requires staff in the Compliance Network to:

-- complete self-assessments as to the risk of non-compliance with the assigned laws, including recording key information such as specific obligations, compliance status, and internal controls; and
+- complete self-assessments as to the risk of non-compliance with the assigned laws, including recording key information such as specific obligations, compliance status, and internal controls and

 - annually attest that there is no material non-compliance of the assigned laws within their operating areas.
 Annual compliance attestations provide assurance to the Board of Trustees that there is no material non-compliance of assigned laws that could adversely affect the University's ability to comply with its legislative obligations.

-Part E - Compliance Management Program
+Part C - Compliance Management Program

 (11) Under its Compliance Management Framework, the University recognises that effective management of its legislative compliance obligations is a shared responsibility, and can only be achieved where:

-- compliance responsibilities are clearly assigned; and
+- compliance responsibilities are clearly assigned and

 - every level of management is aware of, and understands its role in, managing compliance obligations.